Faculty of Agricultural, Food & Environmental Quality Science, The Hebrew University of Jerusalem

 The SunScan plant canopy analyzer system uses field measurements of Photosynthetically Active Radiation (PAR) in crop canopies to provide valuable information about Leaf Area Index (LAI) and biomass production.

-The SunScan plant canopy analyser is optimised for low regular canopies such as most agricultural crops.
+The SunScan plant canopy analyser is optimised to measure PAR in low regular canopies such as most agricultural crops.
 The 1m probe enables rapid spatial averaging of large areas and PAR mapping for non-uniform crops such as vineyards and orchards.
 With the unique BF5 reference PAR sunshine sensor, the SunScan plant canopy analyser can be used in most weather conditions.

 Three configurations are available: